 Why exit planning feels uncomfortable — and why you need it anyway

 Talking about how the arrangement ends before it begins can feel like planning a divorce on your wedding day.
-Nobody wants to open with "so what happens if this goes wrong?"
 But the exit clause isn't pessimism — it's the thing that lets you enter the arrangement with confidence.
+When the terms for ending the arrangement are clear, agreed, and documented in advance, there's no ambiguity to fight over later.

 The four exit scenarios you need to plan for